Bologna Emilia Romagna, Italy Travel Guide

 Bologna prospered as a significant center for trade, culture, and intellectual pursuit throughout the Middle Ages and the Renaissance.
 Its wealth and influence are still apparent in the city's urban fabric.

-For hundreds of years, Bologna formerly was a prominent city within the Papal States, keeping a degree of autonomy and creating its distinct character before eventually becoming part of unified Italy in 1860.
+For many years, Bologna formerly used to be a prominent city within the Papal States, keeping a degree of autonomy and creating its distinct character before eventually becoming part of unified Italy in 1860.
 This long and layered history shaped Bologna into the rich, complex city it is today.

 Bologna is a city that lives and breathes its traditions, creating a truly memorable Italian experience.